 - 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
-Identify all of the following within the proposed mechanical clearing area/s and within 5 metres of the proposed mechanical clearing area/s: - a. all mature trees; - b. all habitat trees; - c. all tall immature trees. - 3.
-Provide information on the proposed clearing method/s, and the targeted species.
-This should include details of how, when and where these methods will be undertaken. - 4.
-Demonstrate how mechanical clearing will not occur within 5 metres of the trunk of any mature tree, habitat tree or tall immature tree.
+Identify all habitat trees and mature trees19 in the proposed clearing area. - 3.
+Demonstrate how mechanical clearing will not occur within 10 metres of a mature tree or habitat tree